saggins/AFKBot/README.md

 ## Install

  1. Create a folder somewhere in you PC.
- 2. Extract the downloadede .zip in the folder.
+ 2. Extract the downloaded .zip in the folder.
  3. Now, open the command prompt (press WIN + R, it should open a window, type in "cmd" and hit ENTER).
  4. Navigate to the folder where you put the files (Example: type "cd C:\Users\MrMoraschi\Desktop\BotFolder" and hit ENTER).
  5. Now where are going to install Mineflayer and the other Plug-ins, type: